 When a consumer is using its Android phone, Google collects data from the user’s interaction with its services.
 The key gateway of data collection is the Google account of the user, which will authorize Google to collect information to improve its services.
 The list of data collection is long and can be frightening, and Google is completely transparent about it.

 “You don’t necessarily want your business data to be sent to GAFA’s server.”

 Besides OHA is AOSP, where anyone can limitlessly fork, customize and use the source code of Android.
-Any forked-Android OS is AOSP based, and Google Mobile Services is not part of it.
+Any forked Android OS is AOSP based, and Google Mobile Services is not part of it.
 Thus, there will be no Google Play Store, no notification push, no location data retrieval, no Apps using Google Services, resulting in no data sent to Google.
 However, a user can still run Google Apps on the AOSP version, but he won’t be able to login into their apps, which underly that Google’s server will not receive any data from the mobile.

 This is where it becomes interesting for companies.
-When corporations deploy OHA Android-based smartphones or professional handheld devices to execute specific business tasks (mobile payment acceptance, logistics scanning & picking, finding goods in retail shops, taking orders in restaurants, ID verification for customers enrollment…), data will be sent to Google’s server.
+When corporations deploy OHA Android-based smartphones or professional handheld devices to execute specific business tasks (mobile payment acceptance, logistics scanning & picking, finding goods in retail shops, taking orders in restaurants, ID verification for customer enrollment…), data will be sent to Google’s server.